Vranac Without Borders: 16 Wines to Try

-The dark-skinned grape Vranac (pronounce Vrah-nahts) is largely believed to be indigenous to Montenegro but is also found in the surrounding areas such as Bosnia-Herzegovina, Croatia, Kosovo, Macedonia, and Serbia.
-Capable of producing high-quality and age-worthy reds, wines made from Vranac tend to be deeply colored and have juicy acidity.
+The dark-skinned grape Vranac (pronounce Vrah-nahts) is largely believed to be indigenous to Montenegro but also found in the surrounding areas such as Bosnia-Herzegovina, Croatia, Kosovo, North Macedonia, and Serbia.
+Vranac usually delivers wines that are deeply colored with juicy acidity.
+The best examples of Vranac can have mid- to long- term aging potential.

 Vranac has a clonal relationship with Kratošija—also known as Tribidrag, Crljenak Kaštelanski, Primitivo, and Zinfandel.
 The name Vranac translates to “black stallion”.
 True to its name, many producers say that cultivating this grape is akin to taming a strong and wild mammal.
-The shoots grow vigorously and the vines produce a lot of berries.
+The shoots grow vigorously, and the vines produce a lot of berries.
 As such, extensive pruning is required to reduce the crop in order to improve wine quality.
-In the cellar, acidity is a challenge and can be hard to balance in the wine.
+In the cellar, acidity is a challenge, making it hard to produce a balanced Vranac wine.

-As a flagship grape of Montenegro, it should be no surprise that the country’s biggest winery, Plantaže Winery, has over 1,600 hectares of Vranac planted; these vines are used to supply more than half of the winery’s nearly 2,000,000-liter annual production.
-However, it is Macedonia—where the grape is spelled “Vranec” (pronounce Vrah-nehts)—that has the most Vranac plantings in the world.
+As a flagship grape of Montenegro, it should be no surprise that the country’s biggest winery, Plantaže Winery, has over 1,600 hectares of Vranac planted.
+These vines are used to supply more than half of the winery’s nearly 2,000,000-liter annual production.
+However, it is North Macedonia—where the grape is spelled “Vranec” (pronounce Vrah-nehts)—that has the most Vranac plantings in the world.
 Vranac is also widely cultivated in Eastern Herzegovina, where it is sometimes made into high-quality red wine.
-The grape is also planted in southern Croatia where it is mostly used for blending and making bulk wine, although a few producers like Vinarija Grabovac can make some commendable examples.
+The grape is also planted in southern Croatia, and it is mostly used for blending and making bulk wine; although a few producers, like Vinarija Grabovac, can make some commendable examples.

-We’ve come across two general styles of Vranac during our research trips in the ex-Yugoslavian countries.
+We’ve come across two general styles of Vranac during our research trips.
 The first has high extraction, dark fruit flavors, and plenty of oak.
-This style is the most prevalent in Macedonia and Eastern Herzegovina.
-For wine lovers who enjoy rich Californian and Australian reds, this style of Vranac will probably appeal to them.
+This style is the most prevalent in North Macedonia and Eastern Herzegovina.
+For wine lovers who enjoy rich Californian and Australian reds, this style of Vranac might appeal to them.
 The second is widespread throughout Montenegro.
-It’s juicier and more red fruit driven than the first style.
-This style of Vranac can taste similar to the reds from southern Italy, which is across the Adriatic Sea from Montenegro.
+It’s juicier and more red fruit-driven than the first style.
+This style of Vranac can taste similar to some of the reds from southern Italy, which is across the Adriatic Sea from Montenegro.
 This is the style that we prefer although there are noteworthy examples of both styles from all of these Vranac-producing countries.

 Here are 16 Vranac/Vranec blends and varietal wines to try.